Clinton A. Cilley: Biography

 Cilley joined the 2nd Minnesota Infantry as a sergeant in June 1861, and was commissioned as a second lieutenant six months later.
 He mustered out in September 1866 with the rank of major and a brevet (honorary promotion) to the rank of colonel.

 Cilley moved to western North Carolina at the end of the Civil War and became regional administrator for the Freedmens Bureau.
 Although he was essentially a carpetbagger, Cilley became very popular as a lawyer in Lenoir, North Carolina, where he was elected one of the town's first mayors.
 He married Emma Harper, daughter of Congressman James C. Harper.

-In 1890 he joined the New Hampshire Society of the Sons of the American Revolution.
+In 1890, he joined the New Hampshire Society of the Sons of the American Revolution.
 He was assigned national membership number 7521 and state society number 21.

-He died May 9, 1900 and is buried in Oakwood Cemetery Hickory (Catawba County), North Carolina.
+He died May 9, 1900, and is buried in Oakwood Cemetery in Hickory, North Carolina.
 His grave can be found in Section 2-E, Row 2.